What defines your success? What is your personal definition of success?

 - Adopt a Growth Mindset (Instead of adopting a Fixed Mindset)

-5 Steps To Success
+A 5 Steps Plan To Success

 According to Ronald E. Riggio, co-author of Transformational Leadership, Professor of Leadership and Organizational Psychology at Claremont McKenna College, there are 5 steps to achieve success at work, education and relationships: